Herlock Sholmes (Ace Attorney): Backstory

 Following an exchange program established by Klint van Zieks, a young Herlock Sholmes befriends Japanese student Yujin Mikotoba, solving many mysteries together, with Yujin taking notes about their adventures together, which he stores in Sholmes' trunk.
 However, after Klint is found to be the serial killer "The Professor" by Mikotoba's friend Genshin Asogi, who then kills him, Mikotoba is forced to return to Japan, leaving Klint's infant daughter Iris in Sholmes's care.
 While Iris initially believes Sholmes to be her biological father, Sholmes decides to tell Iris that his former partner is her father, not telling her his name to allow her to deduce it, which she mistakenly does to identify him as John H. Wilson.
 Compiling Sholmes' adventures and using John Wilson as a pen name, Iris publishes The Adventures of Herlock Sholmes in The Randst Magazine, leading to Sholmes becoming recognised worldwide as a legendary detective.

 Over the coming years, Iris adapts her own adventures with Sholmes under the Wilson pseudonym.
-Holmes eventually learns of the real Wilson's assassination in Japan by Asa Shinn via a telegram ordering the assassination, which contains orders for Kazuma Asogi to kill Tobias Gregson, travelling under the guise of a defence attorney.
+Sholmes eventually learns of the real Wilson's assassination in Japan by Asa Shinn via a telegram ordering the assassination, which contains orders for Kazuma Asogi to kill Tobias Gregson, travelling under the guise of a defence attorney.
 Sholmes reaches out to Mikotoba and attempts to intercept Asogi onboard the S.S.
 Burya, only for Asogi to apparently be killed by Nikolina Pavlova.
 Sholmes befriends Mikotoba's assistants Ryunosuke Naruhodo and Susato Mikotoba, the latter of whom is a fan of Iris' book, displaying his famed "Dance of Deduction".
 After discovering Asogi to be alive, although comatose and amnesiac, Sholmes secretly dumps his body in Hong Kong, where it disappears before it can be collected by the Japanese authorities, before obtaining political asylum for Pavlova in the United States.
 Upon his return to London the following month, Sholmes invites Ryunosuke and Susato to live in his attic and use it as a makeshift law office.
 As Ryunosuke and Susato gains more clients, Sholmes uses his Dance of Deduction to help the pair hone their deductive reasoning skills by allowing them to correct his purposefully incorrect assumptions.